Information Theory Society

 The IEEE Information Theory Society Newsletter connects our members and is published four times a year.
 Beginning with the March 2022 issue, the Newsletter is online only.Upcoming Events

-2023 IEEE Information Theory Workshop
+2023 North American School of Information Theory

 2023 IEEE International Symposium on Information Theory (ISIT'23)